YuriyKiss/YuriyKiss/README.md

 # Hello there, welcome to my page 👋
-I am Yurii Kis, Unity Engineer who lately has been mostly working on VR/AR applications.
-Here you can find different projects I was working on on my spare time, at university, during freelance experience and in the future you would find commercial projects I am most proud of.
+I am Yurii Kis, a Unity Engineer who has been mostly working on VR/AR applications lately.
+Here you can find different projects I was working on in my spare time, at university, and during freelance experience, and in the future you will find commercial projects I am most proud of.

-### I am proud of:
+### Projects I've worked on:
 * [Anouschka](https://adoato.itch.io/anouschka) a narrative-driven AR game that won [IDFA DocLab award for Digital Storytelling](https://festival.idfa.nl/en/news/idfa-award-for-best-film-naar-1489-en-canutos-transformation/)
+* [Phramble](https://play.google.com/store/apps/details?id=com.preferredpuzzles.phramble&hl=en) is a puzzle game for the Android system.

 ### Hyper-Casual Game Prototypes in stores:
 * Hidden Thief [Android / [iOS](https://apps.apple.com/ua/app/hidden-thief/id1591001397)]